Bloomberg News | USC Alum

-She graduated from the University of Southern California Annenberg School for Journalism with a bachelors of art in print and digital journalism in May 2016.
+Jordyn graduated from the University of Southern California's Annenberg School for Journalism.
 She was named the Outstanding Print and Digital Journalism Student Award for the Class of 2016.

-Jordyn's work has also appeared in The New York Times, the Los Angeles Times, Chicago Sun-Times, Marketplace Business News and Variety Magazine.
+Her work has also appeared in The New York Times, the Los Angeles Times, Chicago Sun-Times, on Marketplace radio show and Variety Magazine.
+She was a participant of The New York Times Student Journalism Institute and NPR's Next Generation Radio.

 She studied abroad in London at City University in 2015, and helped Variety launch its cultural correspondent department and produced videos.

-She has won awards from the Greater Los Angeles Chapter of Society of Professional Journalists, the California College Media Association and the National Association of Black Journalists.
+Jordyn has won several industry awards, including ones from the National Association of Black Journalists, the Greater Los Angeles Chapter of Society of Professional Journalists and the California College Media Association.

-As president of NABJ USC, the chapter received NABJ Student Chapter of the Year in 2016.
+While at USC, she was president of NABJ USC.
+The chapter received NABJ Student Chapter of the Year under her leadership.

 You can find her talking on Twitter @JordynJournals.